justinhelmer/gh-release-manager/README.md

 - .eslintrc.json
 - .eslintrc

-If the file does not exist, a warning will be displayed, but the task will not exit with an error.
+If the file does not exist, a warning will be displayed (if [verbosity](#verbose) is high enough), but the task will not exit with an error.

 It then runs `ESLint` with the supplied configuration against **all** `JavaScript` files with the exception of the `node_modules/` folder.